WIELD Trailblazers: Women Shaping Diabetes and Metabolism Research and Care

 Website: https://vcresearch.berkeley.edu/faculty/hei-sook-sul

 Expertise: Dr. Sook Sul’s expertise is focused on the molecular and cellular biology of adipose tissue development, brown fat formation and browning of white fat, factors critical for thermogenesis, soluble factors and their receptors that prevent precursor cell differentiation into adipocytes and expansion of adipose tissue.
-She is interested in teh critical enzymes that regulate lipogenesis and lipolysis, transcriptional and epigenetic regulation of lipogenesis and lipolysis in response to insulin/feeding.
+She is interested in the critical enzymes that regulate lipogenesis and lipolysis, transcriptional and epigenetic regulation of lipogenesis and lipolysis in response to insulin/feeding.

 Jacqueline M Stephens, PhD